massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo manager logging pause - Pause logging (Forgejo will buffer logs up to a certain point and will drop them after that point)

 USAGE:
-   forgejo manager logging pause command [command options]
+   forgejo manager logging pause [command options]

 COMMANDS:
    help, h  Shows a list of commands or help for one command